-- Steer clear of Coronilla Hill in Cochabamba – a known spot for drug addicts and unsavoury characters.
-Not safe, even for locals.
+- Steer clear of Coronilla Hill in Cochabamba – a known spot for drug addicts and crime in Bolivia.

 - Be aware of snakes – including rattlesnakes.
-Watch where you’re treading when you’re out trekking.
+Watch where you’re treading!

-- Stay away from drugs – if you get involved in cocaine, the minimum sentence is 8 years.
-Bolivian prisons aren’t safe so just stay away.
+- Stay away from drugs – if you get involved in cocaine, the minimum sentence is 8 years!

-- Be careful when travelling in the mountain areas during the rainy season – the rainy season runs from November to March.
-There’s a higher level of dengue fever during this period, too.
+- Be careful when travelling in the mountain areas during the rainy season.

 - Don’t travel after dark – the risk of being targeted for crime is much higher.